Pece17/LinuxServerManagement/README.md

 ssh -I oppilas -p 1001 10.207.5.193

 SSH key-based authentication is now configured on ```bustergraafinen``` and ```ubuntussh```

+# Installing and securing phpMyAdmin on Ubuntu (Work in progress) < Optional!

+Navigate to address https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-18-04 to view the instructions for installing and securing phpMyAdmin on ```ubuntussh```

 # Installing Docker on Buster